8go/matrix-commander-rs/README.md

           servers that know about the alias(es).
 The argument '--get-room-info' can be used to go the other direction, i.e. to find the room aliases given a room id
+      --alias [<ALIAS>...]
+          Provide one or more aliases. --alias is currently used in combination with --room-dm-create.
+It is ignored otherwise.
+Canonical short alias look like 'SomeRoomAlias'.
+Short aliases look like '#SomeRoomAlias'.
+          And full aliases look like '#SomeRoomAlias:matrix.example.com'.
+If you are not interested in an alias, provide an empty string like ''.
+          Remember that aliases must be unique.
+For --room-dm-create you must provide canonical short alias(es)
       --name [<NAME>...]
           Specify one or multiple names.
 This option is only meaningful in combination with option --room-create.
 This option --name specifies